Is it Safe to Send Nude Pics on Snapchat?

 Used for general socializing, Snapchat is a great network to share your life with others.
-You can take snaps, add text and emoji and generally express yourself however you see fit.
-Most celebrities, movie stars, fashion icons and all those people we love to watch are also on the network, making it the place to be for keeping up with the world around us.
+You can take snaps, add text and emoji, and generally express yourself however you like.
+Movie stars, rock stars, fashion icons, and all those people we love to watch are also on the network, making it the place to be for keeping up with the world around us.
 However, there is another side to Snapchat, sexting.

-Originally it was teens who used the app for sexting, now it is people of all ages who use it.
 Theoretically, you would think it safe to send nude pics on Snapchat.
 After all, the image disappears after 10 seconds never to be seen again, right?
-Wrong.
+Not so fast.

-Perform a quick internet search for ‘save Snapchat pics’ or words to that effect and you will see a few hundred websites purporting to show you how to keep snaps you are sent.
-Some will even show you how to do it without notifying the sender that you are saving the snap.
-That alone should send alarm bells ringing.
+Perform a quick internet search for “save Snapchat pics,” or words to that effect, and you’ll see a few hundred websites showing you how to keep snaps you are sent.
+Some will even show you how to do it without notifying the sender that you’re saving the snap.
+That should send off alarm bells.